chocolate-doom/chocolate-doom/README.md

 ## News

-### Crispy Doom 5.7.3
+### Crispy Doom 5.8.0

-Crispy Doom 5.7.3 has been released on April XX, 2020 to bring the status bar to widescreen rendering mode, remove SPECHITS limit and fix some bugs as well as introduce significant changes to Crispy Heretic.
+Crispy Doom 5.8.0 has been released on April 17, 2020 to bring the status bar to widescreen rendering mode, remove SPECHITS limit and fix some bugs as well as implement the core feature set in Crispy Heretic.

 **Features**